forcedotcom/cli/releasenotes/sf/README.md

     As always, run the commands with `--help` to see the list of flags, examples, and usage information.
 We'll be releasing other updated plugins over the next weeks.
 Enjoy!

+* NEW: You can now automatically replace snippets of your metadata source files with specific values right before you deploy the files to an org with the `sf deploy metadata` command.
+This string replacement is "ephemeral" because the changes aren't written to your project; they apply only to the deployed files.
+Use this new feature to, for example, replace the endpoint in a NamedCredential, depending on whether you're deploying to a production or scratch org.
+Or specify a password in an ExternalDataSource that you don't want to store in your repo.
+The use cases are endless!

+    To configure string replacement, add a `replacements` property to your `sfdx-project.json` file and use key-value pairs to describe how the string replacement works.
+See [Replace Strings in Code Before Deploying](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_ws_string_replace.htm) for details.
+(The topic uses the `force:source:deploy|push` sfdx commands in the examples, but they apply equally to `sf deploy metadata`.)

 ## 1.61.1 (Jan 18, 2023) [stable]

 * NEW: We continue to improve the usability of existing `sfdx` commands so they work like the `sf` commands.
 We're doing this work plugin by plugin.
 As a result of this work, when a Salesforce CLI release includes an updated plugin, you can execute the plugin's commands in both `sfdx` AND `sf`.
 See [this blog post](https://developer.salesforce.com/blogs/2022/12/big-improvements-coming-to-the-salesforce-cli) for details.